montagejs/montagejs.org/docs/serialization-format.md

 * Matching brackets.
 Obviously, each open bracket must have a matching close bracket.

-Montage reports any formatting errors in the console when you run the application.
+Mod reports any formatting errors in the console when you run the application.